rinanasir/pottery-shop-client-site/README.md

 # Clayware

 This is an E-commerce website example for pottery shop known as [Clayware](https://clayware-pottery-shop.web.app).
+The server site code can be found [here](https://github.com/rinanasir/pottery-shop-server-site).

 # About This Website
 1. In this website people can find a huge collection of earthnware art.